fbpx

 We take camper safety very seriously.
 Access to the platform is password protected and campers and families are asked, for the safety of all children participating, that passwords are never shared.
 The initial password you will receive is automatically generated and is long for security purposes.
 You can copy and paste this when logging in to Camp in the Cloud for the first time, where you will then be prompted to change your password.

 Camp in the Cloud will be supervised by Over The Wall staff; all have enhanced DBS and reference checks and safeguarding children training.
-Campers will be required to agree to our Camper Charter, which was written by campers, and sets out expectations around behaviour and how we treat others.
-Camper message boards will be moderated by our staff to ensure content is appropriate, and staff will be present for virtual Cabin Chat.
-Over The Wall has zero tolerance for bullying and/or harassment – on and off the platform.
+Camper message boards will be moderated by our staff to ensure content is appropriate, and staff will be present for all calls.
+Over The Wall Camp has zero tolerance for bullying and/or harassment – on and off the platform.

 If you have any questions or concerns before Camp in the Cloud, email campers@otw.org.uk.
 If you’re worried about something during Camp in the Cloud, please click on the ‘Need Help’ button to connect you to a member of Over The Wall staff.
 You can also email cloud@otw.org.uk